-Currently, there are no other licensed anti-VEGF treatments for wet ARMD apart from Eylea, Lucentis and Brolucizumab (Beovu) intravitreal injections.
+Currently, the other licensed and NICE approved treatments for wet ARMD, apart from Beovu, are Eylea and Lucentis intravitreal injections.

-Is there any reason why I cannot have the injections?
+Is there any reason why I cannot have the injection?

-- The injections cannot be given to people who have had a stroke, mini-stroke (TIA) or heart failure in the past three months. - They will not be used in the presence of infection / inflammation in or around the surrounding tissues of the eye. - They will not be used 28 days prior to or after other intra-ocular surgery. - The injections are unsuitable in pregnancy and breast feeding women. - Additional support may be needed for patients who may find local anaesthetics difficult to tolerate due to dementia/cognitive impairment.
+- The injections cannot be given to people who have had a stroke, mini-stroke (transient ischaemic attack, also known as TIA) or heart failure in the past three months. - They will not be used in the presence of infection / inflammation in or around the surrounding tissues of the eye. - They will not be used in those with a history of or ocular signs of previous inflammation (uveitis) or moderate to severe glaucoma. - They will not be used 28 days prior to or after other intraocular surgery. - The injections are unsuitable in pregnancy and breastfeeding women.

+Additional support may be needed for patients who may find local anaesthetics difficult to tolerate due to dementia / cognitive impairment.
 In this case, alternative solutions will be discussed with the patient and those who support them.